hh2110/hh2110.github.io/_posts/2019-01-16-AddressVisualisation.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/addressvisualisation/initial.jpg"
 alt="Initial heatmap">

-The hospital in the map above is labelled by the red cross.
-One can see there are many addresses near that location.
-Additioanlly, there is also a high density of points in the grey-cricled region.
-When we investigate these points, they are in fact partial matches from the address search by Google Maps and in turn, those searches have returned the general location as 'Peshawar'.
+The hospital in the map above is labelled by the red letter H. One can see there are many addresses near that location.
+Additioanlly, there is also a high density of points in the region labelled by a dashed white circle.
+When we investigate these points, there are 2 scenarios: 1)they are in fact partial matches from the address search by Google Maps and in turn, those searches have returned the general location as 'Peshawar' OR 2) partial matches have lead to incorrect lon and lat values.

 To fix this, we can run a test over the search results to see if they match the addresses from the data - if there is a match then we can plot the result and if